Vale of Glamorgan Railway: Vale of Glamorgan Railway proposed

 Colonel Yorke visited on 19 April 1898 and passed it for passenger operation, and it opened on 25 April 1898.

-Reconstruction of the failed viaduct arches was paid for by the Barry Railway, the VoGR Act of 1899 authorising £120,000 of additional capital.
+Reconstruction of the failed viaduct arches was paid for by the Barry Railway, the Vale of Glamorgan Railway Act 1899 (62 & 63 Vict. c. xiv) authorising £120,000 of additional capital.
 It was discovered that the piers had been founded on rock that was not bedrock, but in fact a layer of stone on shale and silt.
 The reconstruction involved the demolition of the affected piers and the sinking of new foundations down to rock.
 The eastern abutment was moved back and two new spans with their own piers were constructed.

 The process took until early 1900, when the viaduct was reopened for goods trains on 8 January 1900, Colonel Yorke reinspected the viaduct on 13 March 1900 and was satisfied with the remedial measures, and the viaduct reopened for passenger traffic on 9 April 1900.

 The expenditure in building the line was "close on £700,000" according to the Barry Railway General Manager, Edward Lake.